valeriapolozun/udacity_azure_ml/README.md

 The AutoML was run over 30minutes and was running 41 different algorithms.
 Among the algorithms we had MaxAbsScaler LightGBM, MaxAbsScaler XGBoostClassifier, VotingEnsemble, etc.

+To retrieve the best AutoMl Model and its parameters, the following code was used:

+    # Retrieve your best automl model.
+    best_run = remote_run.get_best_child()
+    best_run.get_details()

-The best model performance was achieved by the VotingEnsemble model, with the following parameter setting:
+The best model performance was achieved by the VotingEnsemble algorithm, with the following parameter settings:
+-min_samples_leaf = 0.01
+-min_samples_split= 0.2442
+-n_jobs=1
+-n_estimators=10

 The best model found by AutoML is not automatically saved.
 For saving the model the function .register_model() was used and the model could be saved in the desired folder: